 Changes in personnel are considered amendments to previously approved research which require prospective IRB approval.

-When closing research that is FDA-regulated, subject to VA regulations, and/or greater than minimal risk research, research personnel must provide a final accounting of subject recruitment, withdrawals, adverse events, deviations/noncompliance, and changes to risk/benefit ratio.
+When closing research that is FDA-regulated, subject to VA regulations, and/or greater than minimal risk research, research personnel should provide a final accounting of subject recruitment, withdrawals, adverse events, deviations/noncompliance, and changes to risk/benefit ratio.
 The closure is approved by an IRB member via the expedited review process and is reported to a convened IRB.

 Minimal risk research which is not FDA-regulated or subject to VA regulations may be closed by an HRPP staff member.